rafalcode/wavchudit/README3.txt

 Interestingly the xbeglo was not that easy to do.
 I've come across this before, the file beginning and ending are filsystem things.
 Yout can't cut down a file to a certain size so easily

+As I was gettigng closer to using libmp3splt and EDL
+I noticed that EDL was gettign reported back as long.

+I mean, the raw EDL is quite clearly float.
+WHy do long?

+I mean, you really need an explanation for that.